kyma-project/kyma/resources/tekton-pipelines/README.md

 ## Overview

-The Tekton Pipelines project provides k8s-style resources for declaring CI/CD-style pipelines.
+The Tekton Pipelines project provides K8s resources for declaring CI/CD pipelines.

-Tekton Pipelines are **Cloud Native**:
+Tekton Pipelines are **cloud-native**:

-- Run on Kubernetes
+- They run on Kubernetes.
-- Have Kubernetes clusters as a first class type
+- They have Kubernetes clusters as a first-class type.
-- Use containers as their building blocks
+- They use containers as their building blocks.

-Tekton Pipelines are **Decoupled**:
+Tekton Pipelines are **decoupled**:

-- One Pipeline can be used to deploy to any k8s cluster
+- One [Pipeline](https://github.com/tektoncd/pipeline/blob/master/docs/pipelines.md) resource can be used to deploy to any K8s cluster.
-- The Tasks which make up a Pipeline can easily be run in isolation
+- The [Tasks](https://github.com/tektoncd/pipeline/blob/master/docs/tasks.md) which make up a Pipeline can easily be run in isolation.
-- Resources such as git repos can easily be swapped between runs
+- Resources such as Git repositories can easily be swapped between runs.

-Tekton Pipelines are **Typed**:
+Tekton Pipelines are **typed**:

-- The concept of typed resources means that for a resource such as an `Image`, implementations can easily be swapped out (e.g. building with [kaniko](https://github.com/GoogleContainerTools/kaniko) v.s. [buildkit](https://github.com/moby/buildkit))
+- The concept of typed resources means that you can easily swap out implementations for such resources as Images.
+For example, you can use [kaniko](https://github.com/GoogleContainerTools/kaniko) or [buildkit](https://github.com/moby/buildkit) to build images.

-To learn more about the Tekton Pipelines, go to the [Tekton Pipelines repository](https://github.com/tektoncd/pipeline).
+To learn more about the Tekton Pipelines, go to the [Tekton's `pipeline` repository](https://github.com/tektoncd/pipeline).